dhontecillas/reqstatsrv/README.md

 - `port`: the binding port
 - `host`: the address to bind to
 - `endpoints`: the list of endpoints to serve
+- `auto_reload`: a boolean, indicating if we want to watch the config file for changes and relaunch the server if there is some write.

 ## Endpoint